snowme34/hexo-theme-symphony/_source/about/index.md

 ---
-title: 关于
+title: About
-description: 个人简介
+description: About me
 layout: about
 comments: false
 sidebar: custom
 ---
-个人详细介绍